 Remember that as you drain the grease, you are also draining away flavor.
 If you are to avoid this, use leaner meat but the downside is that it costs more.

 What are the best pasta types to make Cheeseburger Pasta?

 Any kind will do and it depends on your preference.
 But the recommended ones are those that can hold sauces well like the large shells used in this recipe.
-Good alternatives would be penne, elbow macaroni, and rotini.
+Good alternatives would be penne pasta, elbow macaroni, and rotini pasta.

-If you plan to make in advance, store the sauce and pasta separately.
+If you plan to make it in advance, store the sauce and pasta separately.